Current Affairs-Topics

 • India’s strategic and regional interests

-Understanding this plan helps aspirants connect the US Gaza Peace Plan with broader topics like Israel Palestine peace talks, Hamas disarmament proposal, and Gaza reconstruction aid, all of which are highly relevant for General Studies papers.
+Understanding this plan helps aspirants connect the US Gaza Peace Plan with broader topics, such as Israel-Palestine peace talks, Hamas disarmament proposals, and Gaza reconstruction aid, all of which are highly relevant for General Studies papers.

 Final Thoughts